mikaelmendoza21/init-css/README.md

-# init-css
+# init
-A simple starter CSS-based web app theme.
+A simple starter web app theme using vanilla CSS and OO Javascript.
 Mobile-first.
+Made up of decoupled modules *init-CSS* (styling) and *init-js* (components) .

 ### Animated Classes
 **Fade In classes**